David Pastrnak Game Preview: Bruins vs. Wild

-David Pastrnak and the Boston Bruins will face the Minnesota Wild at 7:00 PM ET on Tuesday, December 19, 2023.
-If you're thinking about a wager on Pastrnak against the Wild, we have plenty of info to help.
+David Pastrnak will be in action when the Boston Bruins and Minnesota Wild play on Saturday at Xcel Energy Center, starting at 7:00 PM ET.
+Thinking about a wager on Pastrnak in the Bruins-Wild matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.